interTwin-eu/itwinai/use-cases/virgo/README.md

 # Noise Simulation for Gravitational Waves Detector (Virgo)

-The code is adapted from
-[this notebook](https://github.com/interTwin-eu/DT-Virgo-notebooks/blob/main/WP_4_4/interTwin_wp_4.4_synthetic_data.ipynb)
-available on the Virgo use case's [repository](https://github.com/interTwin-eu/DT-Virgo-notebooks).
+This repository contains code for simulating noise in the Virgo gravitational wave detector.
+The code is adapted from [this notebook](https://github.com/interTwin-eu/DT-Virgo-notebooks/blob/main/WP_4_4/interTwin_wp_4.4_synthetic_data.ipynb) available on the Virgo use case's [repository](https://github.com/interTwin-eu/DT-Virgo-notebooks).

 ## Installation

-Before continuing, install the required libraries in the pre-existing itwinai environment.
+If running the pipeline directly on a node (or from your terminal), first install the required libraries in the pre-existing itwinai environment using the following command:

 ```bash
 pip install -r requirements.txt